-I have a love story with pizza… let’s say it’s a kind of ‘bread, love, and carbs’!
+I have a love affair with pizza… let’s say it’s a kind of “bread and love and carbs”!

 -Julia Roberts-

-And who doesn’t have a love story with pizza … pure goodness.
-Light and airy, the pizza marinara with 3g of yeast is super tasty, simply tomato, oil, garlic, and parsley, a perfect pizza for those who need to be a bit lighter but don’t want to give up flavor, also great for appetizers and snacks.
+And who doesn’t have a love story with pizza… pure goodness.
+Very light, the marinara pizza with 3g of yeast is super tasty: simply tomato, oil, garlic and parsley — a perfect pizza for those who need to eat a little lighter but don’t want to give up flavor; also great for aperitifs and starters.

 - Difficulty: Easy